If you were to ask the B52s for vacation rental advice you might hear from them:

 10. And… Speaking of renting a home…Watch the noise and numbers

 Simply put, be a good neighbor.
 You are staying in someone’s home, most likely surrounded by neighbors.
 In place are sure to be local laws or regulations about excess noise and people partying in the home you are renting.
-Because too many vacation rentals have had a history of trouble and noise, many communities are actually outlawing vacation rentals in their neighborhoods all together.
+Because too many vacation rentals have had a history of trouble and noise, many communities are actually outlawing vacation rentals in their neighborhoods altogether.
 They no longer want frat parties in their backyards.

 And remember you have signed a contract booking the home for a finite number of people.
 Do not expect you can just toss one more friend in a sleeping bag on the floor or throw a rave.
 That could co$t you in loss of deposit as well as other fines.